El Modena High School Cheerleading

 • Evaluated on skill, positive attitude, spirit, and team needs

-• Late tryouts may be offered under special circumstances and at coach discretion.
+• Late tryouts may be offered under special circumstances and at coach's discretion.

 In-Season Evaluations: